-For the reasons discussed in this order:
+For the reasons discussed in this Order:

-1. The Central Coast Water Board shall revise the General WDRs consistent with the direction provided herein.
-All provisions of the General WDRs remain in effect pending revision, however, the Central Coast Water Board shall not initiate any enforcement action related to fertilizer nitrogen application or the calculation of nitrogen applied minus nitrogen removed (A-R) and shall inform its irrigated lands regulatory program stakeholders of this restriction.

-2. State Water Board staff shall work with staff of the regional water boards to conduct a review of the data that have been collected by the regional water boards and the other progress that has been made by the California Department of Food and Agriculture, third parties, academics, and others in furtherance of regional water boards' irrigated lands regulatory programs.
+- 1. The Central Coast Water Board shall promptly revise the General WDRs consistent with the direction provided herein.
+All provisions of the General WDRs remain in effect pending revision, however, the Central Coast Water Board shall not take any action related to exceedances of the nitrogen application and nitrogen discharge targets or limits except as specifically authorized by this Order and shall inform its irrigated lands regulatory program stakeholders of this restriction. - 2.
+State Water Board staff shall work with staff of the regional water boards to conduct a review of the data that have been collected by the regional water boards and the other progress that has been made by the California Department of Food and Agriculture, third parties, academics, and others in furtherance of regional water boards' irrigated lands regulatory programs.
 As part of the review, staff shall make recommendations regarding any changes to the data that are being collected and the sufficiency of the data for an expert panel's evaluation.
-The review and recommendations shall be presented at a State Water Board meeting within the next twelve months.
+The review and recommendations shall be presented at a State Water Board meeting as soon as reasonable, but no later than twelve months from the date of this Order.